 The Sentiment Predictive Model (Neural Network) is an AutoLearn model that was trained on a dataset of 44 million English customer product reviews using a Label-Embedding Attentive Model (LEAM) approach.
 It was trained to determine sentiment using star ratings from the reviews as its ground truth.
-The fields it returns are the same ones returned by the AutoLearn model, featuring the label field that reflects sentiment scores or polarities scored on a scale of 0 to 1.
+The model returns a score field that reflects sentiment scores or polarities scored on a scale of 0 to 1.

 As a pre-trained model, sometimes the Sentiment Predictive Model (Neural Network) can get lost among your other pre-trained models.
 However, you can always find it by searching.

 Because few clients have enough quality data to build out powerful AutoLearn models, Stratifyd provides one that is pre-trained.
 Since the model is already trained, you need only select a textual field similar to a customer review to use it.
 You might also use a textual field from survey responses or Glassdoor reviews, as the language used is similar to the language people use when leaving a product review.

 If you apply the Sentiment Predictive Model to call center data, you can generally expect poor results.
 This is because call center data contains longer text than a product review, and it contains language (emotional and descriptive terms used to express their concerns) that is fundamentally different in comparison.
 A call center transcript is typically so long that the sentiment averages out to zero, unless people call in and say only "I hate you guys, you are terrible."

 If you require more flexibility, and want to specify your own ground truth, you can opt to use the Auto-Topic Predictive Model (Unsupervised NLU) instead.
 With that lexicon-based model, in addition to getting sentiment scores, you can also specify a date field for timelines, and location fields for maps.